zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

   first call as argument to the second call.

-Normally you wouldn't have to worry about setting up a threading environment and keeping it running, since that is automatically done by Chromium's thread classes.
+Normally you wouldn't have to worry about setting up a threading environment and keeping it running, since that is automatically done by Monyhar's thread classes.
 However, since the main thread doesn't automatically start off with `TaskEnvironment`, there's a bit of extra setup involved.
 This setup code is available in the exercise solution files.